You Earned a Ticket!

 Do charter schools deliver good results?

 Charter schools are not magic.
-Generalizing about them is lazy.
+Generalizations about them are lazy.

 In practice, charter school results are mixed.
-Generalizing about them is lazy and distracting.
+Generalizations about them are reductive and distracting.

 Many researchers have studied the performance and effects of charter schools.
 Several essential studies have come from an organization called CREDO at Stanford University.
-In a large-scale study first published in 2009, updated in 2013, updated again in 2017 and yet again in 2023, CREDO compared public charter school students to “virtual twins” from public traditional schools.
-Each time it found similar test scores, on average, between these groups.
+In a large-scale study first published in 2009, updated in 2013, 2017, and 2023, CREDO compared public charter school students to “virtual twins” from public traditional schools.

 A long-term, carefully-conducted study published by Education Next in 2020 examined cohorts of students from 2005-2007.
 This study again reinforced the finding that overall outcomes from traditional public schools and charter public schools tend to be similar — but not for everyone.
 According to the researchers: